Load Tests¶

 This web test checks if a specific user in an application has permissions over a specific securable to perform an action.
 Test is run from Visual Studio (opened as administrator).

-The following steps are executed when we open the ContextHasPermissionsTest.webtest
+The following steps are executed when we open the ContextHasPermissionsTest.webtest file and we click the button Run Test:

 - A

-set the authorization token from the settings, the apiServer context parameter at first, and then, it selects randomly a user, application, permission, securable (securable of the selected application) and/or a group (group of the selected application) as context parameters too, from the json files in the context directory. - The request url is
+WebTestRequestPluginset the authorization token from the settings, the apiServer context parameter at first, and then, it selects randomly a user, application, permission, securable (securable of the selected application) and/or a group (group of the selected application) as context parameters too, from the json files in the context directory. - The request url is

 4. ContextHasPermissionsTest loadtest¶

-This load test executes the web test ContextHasPermissionsTest.webtest
+This load test executes the web test ContextHasPermissionsTest.webtest before.

 5. ContextLoginTest webtest¶